QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 In practice the size of this class and the coupling of a few different elements made it difficult to test and hard to maintain or change, the caching especially being more trouble than it was worth - often introducing bugs when trying to change functionality.

-Therefore we split up the websocket class, to deal with streaming in live data and another seperate calss dealing with converting the individual transactions into a bucket of Open, High, Low and Close:
+Therefore we split up the websocket class, to deal with streaming in live data and another separate class dealing with converting the individual transactions into a bucket of Open, High, Low and Close:
 {% highlight js %}
-// Expects transactions with a price, volume and date and organizes them into candles of given periods
+// Expects transactions with a price, volume and date and organizes into candles of given periods
 // Re-call OHLC whenever you want to start collecting for a new period/product
 // In seconds
 var period = 60 * 60 * 24;